 - Indoor food sources such as crumbs, pet food, and spills quickly attract ants.

-How Ants Get Into Kalamazoo-Area Homes
+How Ants Get Into Kalamazoo Homes

 Tiny Cracks in Foundations and Siding